NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 I. Complainant.
 The person or persons who are alleged to have been subject to discrimination, including sexual harassment, regardless of whether a formal complaint is filed.

 The person who wishes to engage in sexual activity with another bears the burden of specifically obtaining consent.
 If consent is in question or ambiguous, then the person wishing to engage in sexual activity must clarify or explicitly ask permission.
 Consent to engage in sexual activity with one person does not extend to sexual activity with another person.
+Consent to engage in one sexual activity does not extend to any other sexual activity.

-1. Given by a person who lacks the intellectual or mental capacity to authorize the conduct and such mental incapacity is known or should have been known to the person initiating sexual activity;
+- Given by a person who lacks the intellectual or mental capacity to authorize the conduct and such mental incapacity is known or should have been known to the person initiating sexual activity;

-2. Given by a youth whose age is under the statutory age of consent;
+- Given by a youth whose age is under the statutory age of consent;

-4. Induced by force, coercion, duress or deception
+- Induced by force, coercion, duress or deception

-S. Harassment.
+P. Harassment.
 Unwelcome verbal, written, physical or electronic conduct that is sufficiently severe, persistent or pervasive such that it unreasonably interferes with, limits or deprives a person from participating in or benefiting from University programs and/or activities or creates an intimidating, hostile or offensive work or learning environment.

-In determining whether unwelcome conduct is harassing; the totality of the circumstances surrounding the conduct, including its frequency, nature and severity; the relationship between and among the parties; and the context in which the conduct occurred will be considered.
+In determining whether unwelcome conduct is harassing; the totality of the circumstances surrounding the conduct, including its frequency, nature and severity, the relationship between and among the parties, and the context in which the conduct occurred will be considered.

 One who is incapacitated cannot give effective consent.
 Determinations are made on a case-by-case basis.

-Z. Parties.
-The identified Complainant and Respondent in a formal complaint.
+U. Parties.
+The identified Complainant(s) and Respondent(s) in a formal complaint.

-EE.
-Respondent.
+V. Respondent.
 The person, persons or organization reported to have violated the University Antidiscrimination Policies.

-FF.
-Sanction.
+W. Sanction.
 Educational assignment, requirement, task, and/or disciplinary action taken by the University in response to a determination of responsibility for violating University Antidiscrimination Policies.

-1. Sexual harassment prohibited by Title VII of the Civil Rights Act of 1964 is unwelcome sexual advances, requests for sexual favors, and other verbal, written, physical or electronic conduct, based on sex, in the employment environment when:
+- Sexual harassment prohibited by Title VII of the Civil Rights Act of 1964 is unwelcome sexual advances, requests for sexual favors, and other verbal, written, physical or electronic conduct, based on sex, in the employment environment when:

 a.
 Submission to such conduct is made an expressed or implied term or condition of employment, or participation or status in a class, program or activity; or